0xv3n4/whoami/README.md

-<p align="center">  📃 I’m currently undergraduate student at Kocaeli University in Turkey. </p>
+<p align="center">  📃 I design , develop and create tech solutions for marvelous workflows like web,game, ui and more. </p>